holdenweb/company-relationship-manager/README.md

 # company-relationship-manager

-**This is a sample application to assess developer skills in a python / django environment.**
+**This is an example application to assess developer skills with python and Django REST framework.**

 The 'CRM' manages relationships between companies and a UK government department.